 List situations where you’re at risk of relapsing.
 Write down 1-3 things you’ll do next time the situation occurs.
 It’ll take some time, but it’s worth the effort.
 And do you know what?
 By doing this, you’ve already started on your ‘Change Plan!’
 (We’re cheering for you!)
 By working proactively and preparing for future events, you’ve taken the first big step in your journey towards a gambling-free life.

 Before we get ahead of ourselves, though, we need to discuss another element of relapse: the pain relapse creates.
 Self-hatred, shame, guilt, hopelessness, and anger are common feelings after a relapse.
 And, as you know by now, PAIN IS THE CAUSE OF ADDICTION.
 The more pain, the stronger the urge to gamble becomes.
 QuitGamble.com is all about fighting pain, and that’s why we have created plenty of recourses to help you.
 Together, we’ll build your defenses to prevent relapse from happening.

 Self-Empathy – How To Forgive Yourself

 The following video is part of our ‘Nonviolent Communication (NVC)’ course.
 We believe this course can profoundly impact compulsive gamblers’ chances of quitting gambling.
 In essence, we create a lot of pain through negative interactions with ourselves and others.
-It’s okay if you don’t understand every concept in the video; after all, this one’s from lesson 12.
-Here is an example of how I applied self-empathy to better understand my self-hatred while playing padel.
+It’s okay if you don’t understand every concept in the video; it’s from lesson 12.
+Here is an example of how I applied self-empathy to understand my self-hatred better while playing padel.

 Let’s apply what we learned about self-empathy to gambling relapse.

-We recommend you downloading our free ‘NVC Relapse Template’ as extra support.
+We recommend downloading our free ‘NVC Relapse Template’ as extra support.